ssfsx17/sky-islands/core.md

 - Type: Melee
 - Range: 5 feet
 - Target: Single
+- Mapless: One enemy in the front row, knocks the target back by one row
 - Perform an unarmed attack, and knock the target back by 5 feet.

 **Spinning Clothesline**: